gbarnier/CT-perfusion/README.md

 ---
 ### Our project in a nutshell
 * After a stroke, some brain tissues may still be salvageable but we have to move fast.
 Here, we try to improve the diagnostic/treatment process.
-* Our project is entitled: **Prediction of brain tissues hemodynamics for stroke patients using computed tomography perfusion imaging and deep learning**
+* Our project is entitled: "**Prediction of brain tissues hemodynamics for stroke patients using computed tomography perfusion imaging and deep learning**"

 ---
 ### Key words for this project